sfyip/STM32F103_MSD_BOOTLOADER/README.md

 2. A removable disk drive named "BOOTLOADER" is recognized.
 3. Ensure PA0 is released.
 4. Drag and drop STM32F103_FlashPC13LED_FAST.hex to the removable disk.
-5. Since the iHex file contains EOF record type, the bootloader will be self-reset.
+5. Since the intel hex file contains EOF record type, the bootloader will be self-reset.
 6. The bootloader jumps to Appcode.
 LED (PC13) blinks.